Basis-Theory/python-connections-sdk/docs/refunding-payments.md

 - `status` - The status of the refund
 - `refunded_transaction_id` - The ID of the original transaction that was refunded
 - `created_at` - When the refund was processed
-- `full_provider_response` - The complete response from the payment provider
+- `full_provider_response` - An object containing the detailed response from the payment provider.

 We strongly suggest you store the following fields in your database:
 - Refund ID (`id`)